 Eric is a native West Virginian who graduated from Concord University in 1974 with a Bachelor of Arts in Fine Arts, winning several Best of Show awards in various state and regional exhibitions while a student.
 After graduation, he served as an artist-in-residence in Harpers Ferry, WV, followed by an artist-in-residency at his alma mater, Concord University.
 While there, he carved a nine-ton Bicentennial statue of the first settlers in Mercer County, WV, Mitchel and Phoebe Clay, which resided on the court house lawn in Princeton, WV and is now being moved to the grave site of the Clay’s by the Mercer County Historical Society.
 He also carved a portrait bust of Aristotle in an early Greek style which is on display in the Concord University library.
 While there he served as a resource individual to students enrolled in art degree programs at Concord.

-After college, Eric studied painting and sculpture at the Lyme Academy of Fine Art in Old Lyme, Connecticut, under Elisabeth Gordon Chandler and Robert Brackman, both artists of international renown and members of the National Academy of Design.
+After college, Eric studied painting and sculpture at the Lyme Academy of Fine Art in Old Lyme, Connecticut, under Elisabeth Gordon Chandler and Robert Brackman, both were artists of international renown and members of the National Academy of Design.
 But his greatest influence in a sculptural style came from an immigrant artist to West Virginia named Wolfgang Flor.
-Wolfgang’s wood carvings were a strong statement of design following function telling a story that remains as a core ideal to Eric’s carvings, no matter the subject or material.
+Wolfgang’s wood carvings were a strong statement of design following function, telling a story that remains as a core ideal to Eric’s carvings, no matter the subject or material.

 Eric enjoys the creative process no matter what the medium.
 He primarily works in oils and pastels, but also carves in stone, wood, and bone ivory.
 Eric often combines mediums in his sculptures, putting bone, stained glass, or other materials together for effect.